YuSugihara/ancseq/README.md

 $ ancseq -h
 usage: ancseq -s <ALIGNED_FASTA> -m <MODE> -o <OUT_DIR> [-t <INT>]

-ancseq version 1.1.0
+ancseq version 1.2.0

 options:
   -h, --help         show this help message and exit -s , --seq         Sequence alignment in FASTA format.
   -m , --mode        Sequence type.
 [NT/AA/CODON]
   -o , --out         Output directory.
 The given name must not exist.
   -t , --threads     Number of threads.
 [8]
   -b , --bootstrap   Replicate for bootstrap.
 [1000] --max-report       Maximum number of ambiguous sites to report at the same position.
 [5] --min-prob         Minimum probability of being reported as an ambiguous site.
 [0.05] --min-gap-prob     Minimum probability of replacing the ancestral state with a gap.
 [0.5] --fast             Use -fast option in IQ-TREE [FLASE] --model            Specify substitution model for IQ-TREE.
 IQ-TREE searches the best substitution
                      model using ModelFinder in default [MFP] --outgroup         Specify outgroup for IQ-TREE.
-[None] --stop-pseudo-codon  Stop calculation of pvalues of pseudo-codon [FLASE] --asr-only           Skip building tree and reconstruct ancestral states only [FLASE] -v, --version        show program's version number and exit
+[None] --stop-codon-prob  Stop calculation of codon probabilities in DNA mode [FLASE] --asr-only         Skip building tree and reconstruct ancestral states only [FLASE] -v, --version      show program's version number and exit
 ```

 **We recoomend to specify the outgroup to avoid misinterpretation of the ancestral states of nodes.
 See more detail [here](#Example-4--Running-ancseq-specifing-outgroup).**